jeremiahbabudas/amazon-us-fc-flip-checker/README.md

 - Helps reduce transit time (TAT) and improves pricing accuracy

 ## 📁 Files
-- `flippingChecker.gs` – Google Apps Script code for distance calculations and zone compatibility checks
+- `distanceCalculator.gs` – Google Apps Script code for distance calculations and zone compatibility checks

 ## 🚀 How to Use
 1. Make a copy of the Google Sheet (link below)